gordonje/missourian_analytics/README.md

 	# CREATE DATABASE [db_name];
 	# \q

+Now we can explore this CMS data a bit more:

+*	There were 107,422 articles published between July 2002 and...apparently December 2020.
+Seems like a bug, but one that only affected 13 articles.
+*	Most articles are filed in at least on section of the Missourian.
+Only 379 were not.
+*	Half of the articles were filed in multiple sections.
+Only on article was filed in eight section.
+Apparently, [when there's a Harry Potter movie opening](http://www.columbiamissourian.com/a/116132/harry-potter-fans-flock-to-columbia-for-midnight-movie-release/), everybody wants a piece.

+So now grab the goods and head back over to Postgres:
-Now we can bust out our db client and grab the goods out of the CMS.
-[This query](https://github.com/gordonje/missourian_analytics/blob/master/sql/export_from_cms.sql) will create a .csv file containing a record of each section in which it article has been filed.
-Switch back to Postgres and run [these queries](https://github.com/gordonje/missourian_analytics/blob/master/sql/import_cms_data.sql) in order to import this file into Postgres.
+*	[This query](https://github.com/gordonje/missourian_analytics/blob/master/sql/export_from_cms.sql) will create a .csv file containing a record of each section in which it article has been filed.
+*	Switch back to Postgres and run [these queries](https://github.com/gordonje/missourian_analytics/blob/master/sql/import_cms_data.sql) in order to import this file into Postgres.

 Data caveats
 ------------